davidgilbertson/mpl-for-eda/README.md

 ![scatter search](gallery/803_scatter_search.png)

-Using paginated chart to display many axes over several 'pages'.
+Using a paginated chart to display many axes over several 'pages'.

 This also lets you filter the data with a text box.